cloudposse/atmos/website/docs/design-patterns/organizational-structure-configuration.md

   namespace: org1
 ```

-The file defines the context variable `namespace` for the entire `org1` Organization.
+The file defines the context variable `namespace` for the entire `org1` organization.

 In `stacks/orgs/org2/_defaults.yaml`, add the following config: